- Courtney Roselle, fitness coach, business owner, and reality TV star, fought hard to keep her business alive during the pandemic.

 - Rather than focus on the uncertainty, Courtney dove right into adapting to the new normal and earning extra money.
 Don’t break the rules—lean into them!

 - Courtney shares advice for others on how to side hustle and earn extra money.

-Courtney Roselle is a New Jersey resident, local business owner, and fitness coach who was hit hard by the pandemic and business restrictions.
+You may recognize Courtney Roselle from NBC’s The Titan Games, but she is also a New Jersey resident, local business owner, and fitness coach who was hit hard by the pandemic and business restrictions.
 With the gyms closed, she needed to find ways to earn a living while also maintaining her business.

 We chatted with Courtney to learn more about how she was financially impacted by the pandemic and the creative ways she found to make money.

 What kind of business do you own, and before the pandemic, what was a typical day like?

 Iron Grace is a personal training and lifestyle brand focused on health, fitness, and achieving personal goals.
 Every day from 5am to 10pm, I was working full time at three different gyms, personal training about three clients, making time for my own training, and working on my business logistics over dinner.
 It was a hectic lifestyle, but I wouldn’t have changed a moment of it.
 I was getting paid to do what I loved!

 What was it like for you and your business when the gyms were required to close?

 It was a shock.
 It wasn’t something I—or anyone else for that matter—thought would ever happen.
 Sure, I had my freak-out moment.
 But after that passed, I knew that dwelling on how awful this was wouldn’t benefit my clients or pay the bills, so I shifted my thinking to adapting in this “new normal.”